A Jedi's Fight - A Star Wars Fan Fiction Story

 Ian shook.

 "Liane was the first one I told, you're next.
 You need to know, otherwise you won't believe the next part of my story.
-For there's much more that had been revealed to me, when I read those papers.
+For there's much more that has been revealed to me, when I read those files.
 But first I'll show you a message.
 Artoo, will you, please, show Ben's message to Yarmod."

 "Incredible, Ian.
 You, the son of a great Jedi master.
 You must certainly feel so proud."